 The programme is offered in Copenhagen.

-The Master’s programme falls under Study Board of Planning, Geography and Surveying
+The Master’s programme falls under Study Board of Planning and Surveying

 The Master’s programme is associated with the external examiners corps on Surveying Programme